New Leader Development Series (NLDS)

 WHO SHOULD ATTEND?

 The program is designed to benefit a diverse population of leaders at MSU.
 Each individual learning track targets a specific role and set of responsibilities.
 Completion of all three learning tracks in sequence is encouraged, although leaders may opt into only one learning track if desired.
+2025 will be the 2nd cohort to be offered this newly designed learning experience.

 We encourage formal and informal leaders to attend, although in the event of higher demand than we have space, preference will given to individuals with formal leader, manager, or supervisor roles.
 How these roles are defined may vary from unit to unit.
 Emerging leaders will be welcome as space permits.